dhmunro/dudley/README.md

 These assignments modify the initial empty Group or List to record that their parent Group is g.
 You can retrieve the parent of any Group or List as its parent attribute container.parent, which will be either a Group or a List.
+The List constructor accepts positional arguments, if you wish to initialize non-empty lists.
+The Group constructor accepts (name, member) pairs as positional arguments to initialize non-empty groups.

 To append something to a List, use the += operator:

     thing2 = g["thing2"] = List()
     thing2 += f8[3, 2], address
     thing2 += ...  # can be a Group or a List as well as an array
+    # Append multiple items at once like this:
+    thing2 += [f8[3, 2], (f4[4, 5], address), Group(), ...]

 You can declare the first dimension of an array to be "unlimited", that is, declare the variable to be a homogeneous list of arrays of